parkghost/gohttpbench/README.md

   -k=false: Use HTTP KeepAlive feature
   -n=1: Number of requests to perform
   -p="": File containing data to POST.
-Remember also to set -T -r=false: Don't exit on socket receive errors
+Remember also to set -T -r=false: Don't exit when errors
   -t=0: Seconds to max. wait for responses
   -u="": File containing data to PUT.
 Remember also to set -T -v=0: How much troubleshooting info to print